canjs/can-stache-bindings/docs/event.md

 <input type="text" value="" on:blur:value:to="myScopeProp">
 ```

-This will set the value of myScopeProp to the input's value anytime the input looses focus.
+This will set the value of myScopeProp to the input's value anytime the input loses focus.